varocketry/guitar-mastery-hub/public/lessons/lesson_039_minor_scale.md

 ---

-## ðŸŽµ WHY THIS MATTERS: THE EMOTIONAL DEPTH OF MUSIC
+## 🎵 WHY THIS MATTERS: THE EMOTIONAL DEPTH OF MUSIC

 ### The Question Every Musician Asks